-One of the prime goals pursued by current neuroscientists is to gain a comprehensive understanding of how networks of neurons operate as a single brain to produce sensations, thoughts and behavior.
+One of the prime goals pursued by current neuroscientists is to gain a comprehensive understanding of how networks of neurons operate as a single brain to produce sensations, thoughts, and behavior.
 This is a challenging endeavor because of the sheer complexity of mammalian nervous systems.
 To address this problem, at our lab we study the nematode C. elegans, which is equipped with a simple and anatomically well defined nervous system of just 302 neurons.
-Specifically, we combine powerful worm genetics, quantitative behavioral assays, and functional neuronal imaging techniques to elucidate the precise neural circuits that control oxygen chemosensory behaviors.
+Specifically, we combine worm genetics, quantitative behavioral assays, novel functional imaging techniques, and theoretical modeling to elucidate the neural circuits that control locomotion and chemosensory behaviors.

 - Zimmer, M., Gray, JM., Pokala, N., Chang, AJ., Karow, DS., Marletta, MA., Hudson, ML., Morton, DB., Chronis, N., Bargmann, CI.
 (2009).
 Neurons detect increases and decreases in oxygen levels using distinct guanylate cyclases.
 Neuron.
 61(6):865-79 (abstract)

 - Chronis, N., Zimmer, M., Bargmann, CI.
 (2007).
 Microfluidics for in vivo imaging of neuronal and behavioral activity in Caenorhabditis elegans.
 Nat Methods.
 4(9):727-31 (abstract)